phillydotnet/HandsOnLabs/2018/09/README.md

 * Use `git reset --hard HEAD~1`
 * Note that all staging was removed (`git status`) and your tracked files have been reverted to the state of this commit.
 * Tracked files are removed
-* Git does not care about untracked filse and does not touch them
+* Git does not care about untracked files and does not touch them